nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 * Adding and understanding Regions
 * Adding and Understanding Platforms
 * Adding and Understanding Tenants and Tenant Groups
-* Adding and Interfaces to a Device
+* Adding Interfaces to a Device
 * Adding VLANs and Understanding VLAN Groups
 * Understanding IP Address Management (IPAM) in Nautobot
 * How to navigate to the object you are interested in